-There are a number of Postgraduate Taught courses where the offer issued to NI, EU and GB students is conditional on the payment of a deposit.
-Deposits are only refundable in certain circumstances.
-Full details will be provided when applying to the course.
+There are a number of Postgraduate Taught courses where the offer issued to NI, ROI and GB students is conditional on the payment of a deposit.
+Deposits are only refundable in certain circumstances as set out in the Terms and Conditions for 2021 Entry (available at www.qub.ac.uk/Study/TermsandConditions/), Full details will be provided when applying to the course.